ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

 To close, even though none of the algorithms described here are entirely new, they don't seem to be widely known.
 For instance, I independently rediscovered Estrin's Scheme, and I came to Knuth's Algorithm myself after seeing a different algorithm inspired by it in a source I have since lost.
-It was some work to find these algorithms, so hopefully this post can save someone else from doing the same thing.
+Furthermore in my experience with MINOTAUR, Horner's Scheme is often treated as the "default" approach for polynomial evaluation in hardware, even when other approaches might be better.
+Either way, it was some work to find these algorithms, so hopefully this post can save someone else from doing redoing it.

+Another question that remains is whether Knuth's Algorithm is "optimal".
+According to [CS 497][7] at UIUC ([mirrored][8]), it is known that Knuth's Algorithm uses the lowest possible number of multiplications and additions (or&nbsp;subtractions).
+But, it does not show that it achieves the best possible critical path.
+As shown by Estrin's Scheme in MINOTAUR, it may be better to optimize that instead of total area.

 [1]: https://priyanka-raina.github.io/ "Priyanka Raina: Assistant Professor, Stanford University"
 [2]: https://doi.org/10.1109/VLSITechnologyandCir46783.2024.10631515 "MINOTAUR: An Edge Transformer Inference and Training Accelerator with 12 MBytes On-Chip Resistive RAM and Fine-Grained Spatiotemporal Power Gating"